HuyAms/typescript-playground/README.md

   birth: new Date('1902/06/23'),
 };

-// the word extends means  a subset of, if you think about its possible values interface Vector1D {x: number}
+// the word "extends" or "assignable to" means  a subset of, if you think about its possible values interface Vector1D {x: number}
 interace Vector2D extends Vector1D {y: number} // Vector2D is a subset of Vector1D, so every values in 2D can assign to 1D
 interace Vector3D extends Vector2D {z: number} // Vector3D is a subset of Vector2D